 4.2 Functional Framework

 Editor’s Note: Data Preparation aspects may be further refined

 Editor Note: FFS whether and how to signal metrics (e.g., accuracy, uncertainty, etc.) and validity time together with or as part of the inference output.

-Editor Note: FFS on whether model testing / generating of model performance metrics is performed in Model Inference.